TonyAssi/Easy-Image-Classification-Model-Maker/README.md

 # Easy Image Classification Model Maker
 Create a custom image classification model with a few lines of code.
-This module scrapes images, formats and uploads the image dataset to HuggingFace, and trains a HuggingFace model..
+This module scrapes images, formats and uploads the image dataset to 🤗, and trains a 🤗 model.
+Built on top of 🤗 Transformers and 🤗 Datasets.

 ## Installation
 ```bash